Greenhouse Gas Emissions

 Used in a broad range of applications, our products contribute towards improving the ecological efficiency of end products and applications during their use-phase.
 For example, our high-performance products make it possible to operate large-scale wind farms and photovoltaic facilities.
 They are also used in industrial applications, such as drive systems and motor control units and make it possible, for instance, to reduce output losses.

-Therefore, with its products and innovations and combined with an efficient production, Infineon achieved a positive net benefit of more than 56 million tons of CO2.
+Thus, with its products and innovations in combination with efficient production, Infineon achieved an environmental net benefit of more than 54 million tons of CO2 equivalents.

 Due to their high global-warming potential (GWP), perfluorinated compounds (PFCs) have been the mainstream focus of climate change management of the semiconductor industry.These gases are primarily used in the etching processes needed to structure wafers as well as for the cleaning of production equipment and despite all scientific research, there is no viable alternative to replace all PFCs used at semiconductor industry.